Music of the Philippines: Formal classical music training

 Centro Scholar University founded in 1907 as Centro Escolar de las Señoritas had a Music department under the direction of the famous composer Francisco Buencamino, Sr. In 1930 the department was elevated to a Conservatory of Music with Buencamino as its first director.
 It was at this time that the CEU Rondalla and the CEU Choir were organized.
+Private music schools specializing in classical music were also established in the Philippines during the 1930s such as the Academy of Music (1930) founded by Alexander Lippay and the Manila Conservatory of Music (1934) founded by Rodolfo Cornejo.